alexfalkowski/idpctl/README.md

   idpctl pipeline [flags]

 Flags:
-  -c, --create string   create a pipeline (path to file) -g, --get string      retrieve a pipeline (the id of the pipeline) -h, --help            help for pipeline
+  -c, --create string    create a pipeline (path to file) -d, --delete string    delete a pipeline (the id of the pipeline) -g, --get string       retrieve a pipeline (the id of the pipeline) -h, --help             help for pipeline
-  -u, --update string   update a pipeline (id:path to file)
+  -t, --trigger string   trigger a pipeline (the id of the pipeline) -u, --update string    update a pipeline (id of the pipeline and the path to file, e.g. id:path

 Global Flags:
   -i, --input string   input config location (format kind:location)
 ```

 ## Design